The Four-Eyes Principle: Implementing Dual Approval in Jira

 Getting Started

-If your team needs to enforce the four-eyes principle in Jira, try Group Sign-Off on the Atlassian Marketplace.
+If your team needs to enforce the four-eyes principle in Jira, start with a free trial of Group Sign-Off on the Atlassian Marketplace.
 It's available for Jira Cloud, Data Center, and Server.

-For a broader overview of approval workflows, see our guide on how to set up approval workflows in Jira.
+Visit the Group Sign-Off product page for a full feature overview, or dive into our step-by-step guide on how to set up approval workflows in Jira.